PinewoodPip/epip/docs/Features/TooltipAdjustments.md

 - Artifacts display with a special rarity and item color, hand-picked by the EE devs.
 This change has been made available in the base EE mod as well.
 Additionally, artifact runes now show a "Cannot equip." warning for slots that they are incompatible with.
 - Added a hint in the quest rewards screen which explains that deltamods are only generated after picking the item.
 - EE rune crafting materials now have a hint explaining their usage.
+- Surface tooltips now have a hint for their damage scaling.

 ![A weapon tooltip showing the changes.](../img/showcase/weapon_tooltip.png)